Chronic Hepatitis C

-Hepatitis C is not spread by casual contact, kissing, coughing, sneezing, sharing utensils, or breastfeeding.
+You can't get hepatitis C by touching, kissing, coughing, sneezing, sharing utensils, or breastfeeding.

-- People who received an organ transplant or blood transfusion before July 1992
+- You received a blood transfusion or an organ transplant before July 1992.

-Since July 1992, all blood and organ donations in the U.S. are screened for the hepatitis C virus.
-According to the CDC, the number of hepatitis C infections declined by 90% from 1994 to 2006, partially as a result of this.
-Since 2006, the number of new infections each year has remained relatively stable.
+Since July 1992, all blood and organ donations in the U.S. are tested for the hepatitis C virus.
+According to the CDC, the number of hepatitis C infections dropped by 90%, partially as a result of those screening tests.

 Chronic Hepatitis C Symptoms

-Many people who get hepatitis C do not experience symptoms for a number of years.
-Consequently, many do not find out they have the virus until they take a blood test for other reasons.
-In people with chronic hepatitis C, symptoms may include:
+Many people who get hepatitis C don't have symptoms for years.
+Because of that, they don't find out they have the virus until they take a blood test for some other reason.
+If you have chronic hepatitis C, your symptoms may include:

 - Joint and muscle pain

-Also, patients may experience symptoms related to liver cirrhosis, such as:
+You may also have symptoms related to liver cirrhosis, such as: